The Creative Process: Interviews & Portraits of the World’s Leading Authors & Creative Thinkers

 The Creative Process exhibition is traveling to universities and museums.
 The Creative Process exhibition consists of interviews with over 100 esteemed writers, including Joyce Carol Oates, Hilary Mantel, Neil Gaiman, Viet Thanh Nguyen, Tobias Wolff, Richard Ford, Junot Díaz, Marie Darrieussecq, Michel Faber, T.C.
 Boyle, Jay McInerney, George Saunders, Geoff Dyer, Dave Eggers, Etgar Keret, Douglas Kennedy, Sam Lipsyte, and Yiyun Li, among others.
 Artist and interviewer: Mia Funk.

-Student from New Britain High School reading his piece "Relief from the Future."
+Student from New Britain High School reading her piece "Daddy's Little Girl."

-Izaiah and his peers at New Britain High are taking part in our inner-city creative writing program.
+Destinie and her peers at New Britain High are taking part in our inner-city creative writing program.
 It is our aim to bring this education model to high schools across the country and selected schools in Europe.

 In addition to honing their reading, writing and critical thinking skills, students are taking part in the creation of podcast and short videos and dialogues with a number of writers participating in The Creative Process.